keevee/nanocloud/README.md

 It runs on heroku and allows for in- and output to amazon S3 buckets.

-At the same time nanocloud aims to be a very general nanoc template.

 Configuration
 =============
-All site configurations (Amazon credentials, in- and output bucket names) are stored in the Website model.
+All site configurations (in- and output bucket names) are stored in the Website model.

+Amazon credentials are stored inside the user model.

+ENV[HEROKU_API_KEY] has to be set, so that the heroku-api gem can start and stop workers when needed.